Tap30/ripple/DESIGN_AND_CONTRACTS.md

 3. **429 Rate Limit Handling**: Treat HTTP 429 (Too Many Requests) as a retryable error instead of a client error.
 Implement retry with exponential backoff, respect `Retry-After` header when present, and re-queue events.
-4. **Byte-based Buffer Limit**: The current `maxBufferSize` is event-count based, but storage quotas are byte-based.
-A byte-size limit option would more accurately prevent `QuotaExceededError`.